slingman/blog/_posts/2025-02-14-valentines.md

     color:#fff;
   }
 </style>
-<p>We don't do much of any valentines day celebration anymore since the kids.
-Lotus spent the evening hanging with her friends at her high school watching the men's basketball team beat their opponent.
+<p>We don't do much of any valentines day celebration anymore since the kids.</p>
+<p>Lotus spent the evening hanging with her friends at her high school watching the men's basketball team beat their opponent.
 While we went to get pizza with Raiden.</p>
 ---
 Here are some recent pickups though :P
 <p class="post-img-wrap">